 How to apply for pre-authorized payments

-If you would like to pay your taxes using one of the pre-authorized payment options, fill out a pre-authorized tax form application.
-This form is also available at the Municipal Office.
+If you would like to pay your taxes using one of the pre-authorized payment options, please click here to access our online application form.
+You can also print our pre-authorized tax form application or pick one up at our Municipal Office.
 Please attach a “VOID” cheque and submit the application and void cheque to the attention of the Taxation Department.
 Submit only one application per property and review the terms and conditions prior to submitting.

 Deadline for Enrollment